-She signed up right away and took her participation a step further by starting her own team, Yokes Strong — a team that grew to be the largest in the history of the event (up to that point, in 2018) at 105 members.
+Patti signed up right away and took her participation a step further by starting her own team, Yokes Strong — a team that grew to be the largest in the history of the event (up to that point, in 2018) at 105 members.
 Her granddaughter was the first to encourage her to create the team because she wanted to walk with her.
 Then her husband shared it with his coworkers, and the rest is history.

 “My husband is a home builder, so he works with lots of people from different industries, and we’ve made a lot of connections over the years that way,” Patti explains.
 “He shared it with his subcontractors, and it really just took off from there.
 It was really cool because they all had a story.
 Realtors, mortgage lenders; it seemed like almost everyone had a connection in some way.

 “The owner of Rainier View Plumbing & Rooter said his mom had cancer and used some of the same services I did,” she continued.
-“He paid for his entire office do the walk.
+“He paid for his entire office to do the walk.
 I also shared it with my former colleagues from Intel.
 It was really incredible to see that people other than our close family and friends wanted to participate.”

 In 2018, Yokes Strong raised more than $13,000 to support breast health programs and services at MultiCare Good Samaritan Hospital.

 “The event was such a great experience for me,” Patti says.
-“Not only were my family, friends and coworkers all there to show their support, but my mom was there too — 21 years after her diagnosis.”
+“Not only were my family, friends and coworkers all there to show their support, but my mom was there, too — 21 years after her diagnosis.”

 In April 2021, Patti passed away peacefully in her home after her four-year battle with cancer.

-Come walk in honor of Patti this October.
+Come Walk in honor of Patti this October.